 I do NOT recommend Magento for new store owners despite it’s popularity.
 It’s a very powerful cart but is overly complex and extremely difficult to host.
 I used to be a Magento user and moved to Shopify due to the complexity and problems it caused – particularly for a small team without a dedicated programmer on staff.

 Here’s a list of the most popular self-hosted carts on the market today:

 - Spree Commerce (for Ruby developers)

 I recommend staying away from ZenCart and osCommerce, as they are old platforms that people are moving away from.
 You can read more about the best eCommerce carts in our shopping cart comparison guide.

 Launch as Quickly as Possible

 It’s time to kill your perfectionist tendencies!
-Launching your store quickly is one of the best things you can do for your fledgling business.
+Making an online store and launching it quickly is one of the best things you can do for your fledgling business.